polyformproject/commercial.polyformproject.org/terms.md

 {{#export=yes}}
 ## Export Control

-The customer may not export or reexport the software or its documentation without the vendor's signed, written permission.
+The customer may not export or reexport the software or its documentation from the vendor's home country without the vendor's signed, written permission.
 {{/export=yes}}

 ## Dispute Resolution